mateumenendez/CoMotif/README.md

 # CoMotif

-### Motif analisys from co-occurrence and co-exclusions networks.
+### Motif analysis from co-occurrence and co-exclusions networks.